-Kristine Macartney is a paediatrician specialising in infectious diseases.
-She is a medical graduate of the University of New South Wales, and gained much of her experience in the United States where she worked at the Children’s Hospital of Philadelphia.
-Her Doctorate of Medicine was on rotavirus infection, in particular the mucosal immune response to novel vaccine candidates.
-She was also a member of the Vaccine Education Center at the Children’s Hospital of Philadelphia, and is interested in all aspects of vaccine preventable disease research.
+Associate Professor Kristine Macartney is a paediatrician specialising in infectious diseases.
+She is a medical graduate of the University of New South Wales, and gained much of her experience in the United States where she worked at the Children’s Hospital of Philadelphia (CHOP).
+Her Doctorate of Medicine was on rotavirus infection and novel vaccine candidates.
+She was also a member of the Vaccine Education Center at CHOP.

-Associate Professor Macartney has a clinical appointment at The Children’s Hospital at Westmead as a Staff Specialist in Infectious Diseases and Microbiology and a conjoint academic appointment as Associate Professor in the Discipline of Paediatrics and Child Health of the University of Sydney.
+A/ Prof Macartney also has a clinical appointment at The Children’s Hospital at Westmead as a Staff Specialist in Infectious Diseases and Microbiology and a conjoint academic appointment as Associate Professor in the Discipline of Paediatrics and Child Health of the University of Sydney.